jina-ai/finetuner/docs/walkthrough/integrate-with-jina.md

 Finetuner, being part of the Jina ecosystem, provides a convenient way to use tuned models via [Jina Executors](https://docs.jina.ai/fundamentals/executor/).

 We've created the [`FinetunerExecutor`](https://hub.jina.ai/executor/13dzxycc) which can be added in a [Jina Flow](https://docs.jina.ai/fundamentals/flow/) and load any tuned model.
+More specifically, the executor exposes an `/encode` endpoint that embeds [Documents](https://docarray.jina.ai/fundamentals/document/) using the fine-tuned model.

 Loading a tuned model is simple!
 You just need to provide a few parameters under the `uses_with` argument when adding the `FinetunerExecutor` to the [Flow]((https://docs.jina.ai/fundamentals/flow/)).